Physical Therapy For Arthritis: Frequently Asked Questions

 A physical therapist can create an individualized exercise program for you.

-Your physical therapist may perform a thorough examination to determine your symptoms, and observe what activities are difficult for you.
+Your physical therapist may perform a thorough evaluation to understand your symptoms, movement limitations, strength, flexibility, balance, and the activities that are most difficult for you.

 Capitol Physical Therapy